forestgrape/coronavirus/index.md

-<p id='tropism-of-viruses'>-----</p>
+<p id='tropism-of-coronaviruses'>-----</p>

-## Tropism of Viruses
+## Tropism

 > <span id='tropism'>*Tropism*: The word comes from Greek 'tropos' which means turning.
 For the movement of an organism, tropism describes the change of direction upon a stimulus.
-This is generalized to describe how organisms behave under different stimuli or circumstances.
+This is generalized to describe how forms of life behave under different stimuli or circumstances.
 Tropism in the case of viruses describes how viruses react to different circumstances.</span>

 > In literature, the term tropism of viruses is sometimes used more narrowly: which cells and tissues are suspectible to infection or in which an infection is observed.
 Here, for observed infections the term habitat is used.